ANNIKE BYE HANSEN

 Norwegian racing fans have yet to witness the absolute best of General de Vega.
 He had produced some taking performances previously, winning in a canter at Klampenborg in May after having been placed behind a black type runner at Meydan racecourse in Dubai during the winter.

 We might as well deal with the Meydan race first; the Dubai Trophy (watch the race), a three-year-old conditions contest over 1200 metres on turf.
-It was won by one of the race favourites, Godolphin's Listed winner Platinum Star, who beat the 66-1 shot Hamama, while General de Vega was third at 14-1, passing the winning post 2 lengths by the winner.
+It was won by one of the race favourites, Godolphin's Listed winner Platinum Star, who beat the 66-1 shot Hamama, while General de Vega was third at 14-1, passing the winning post 2 lengths behind the winner.
 Hamama was the big surprise but it's well worth noting that he ran third in a minor event at Jebel Ali next time out.
 Unfortunately, General de Vega became very ill afterwards, and he ended up in an equine hospital in Dubai, rather than in another race at Meydan.
 His previous trainer Lars Kelp later told galopsport.dk that General de Vega's illness had in fact been life threatening.
 His next outing came four months later, a visually impressive performance over 1400 metres at Klampenborg in May, when he beat Billy Byrnes comfortably by 2 ½ lengths.

 General de Vega has two wins to date, from just five racecourse appearances.
 Back in 2019, the well bred son of Lope de Vega gained an easy 5-length win in a maiden race over 1200 metres on dirt at Bro Park, beating Never Think Twice in the style of a really talented runner.
 Dragonfly finished third on the day, beaten 12 lengths by General de Vega.
 He has had an interrupted career thus far, but what we have seen from him has mostly been positive, and General de Vega could well be a horse to follow in 2021.
 GS 070321